SuicaLondon/BlogDraft/Web Observer API/IntersectionObserverAPI.md

 > **threshold** can be an array likes ```[0, 0.25, 0.5, 0.75, 1]``` to specify the executed times.

 ### Callback
 The callback will be fired when the minimal rectangle of one of the elements is displayed or disappear.
-When callback is executed, it will return entries that include the entry objects relative to the observed elements.
+When callback is executed, it will return **IntersectionObserverEntry** array that include the entry objects relative to the observed elements.

 ```JavaScript
 // Each entry describes an intersection change for one observed